-My current MBSR programs are open for registration (each with a preregistration form for you):
+My next MBSR programs open for registration :

-- Saturday Afternoon Summer MBSR Training link: Saturday MBSR training; registration form, dates, times, tuition and other details This will accommodate more folks from greater Portland; commuters and those who ride the Max.
-Also, many folks have wanted class at a different time than the Thursday class.
-Here you go!
+- Saturday Afternoon MBSR Training link: Saturday MBSR training; registration form, dates, times, tuition and other details This will accommodate more folks from greater Portland; commuters and those who ride the Max.

 My 8-Week Program is directly modeled on the original one at the UMass Medical School where I have been certified to teach MBSR: 8 weeks long, a two and one-half hour class each week, and a daylong retreat class on a Saturday or Sunday.
 Our curriculum includes these:

 - Mindful movement, gentle stretching and adaptive Yoga for anyone

 - Exercises that help you enhance awareness in your daily life

 - Instruction that is tailored to you personally